Calvert Cliffs' Coordinating Committee, Inc. v. Atomic Energy Commission: Results of the decision

-As a result of the decision, the Atomic Energy Commission halted the licensing of all nuclear plants for eighteen months in order to modify its licensing rules to comply with NEPA.
-Baltimore Gas and Electric decided to pursue the operation of the Calvert Cliffs plant and released an Environmental Impact Statement.
+As a result of the decision, the AEC halted the licensing of all nuclear plants for eighteen months in order to modify its licensing rules to comply with NEPA.
+BG&E decided to pursue the operation of the Calvert Cliffs plant and released an Environmental Impact Statement.
 The final environmental report determined that the proposed operation of the nuclear plant would have no major adverse effect to the environment.
-The Atomic Energy Commission granted Baltimore Gas and Electric an operating license for its first reactor in 1974 and the plant began producing energy in 1975.
+The AEC granted BG&E an operating license for its first reactor in 1974 and the plant began producing energy in 1975.